David Haussler Scientific Director

 We are currently adapting this mapping tool for use in CKCC so that it can be consulted in pediatric tumor board meetings to suggest new treatment options for children with cancer.
 Our commitments to open dialogue, data sharing, and open-source platforms and bioinformatics drive all our research, and we are pleased to work with DREAM to organize cancer-related competitions that identify increasingly effective algorithms for processing and analyzing cancer genome data.

 I joined the University of California Santa Cruz in 2003, having earned a Ph.D. in biomedical informatics from Stanford University, and a B.A. in molecular biology and a B.S. in computer science from the University of Colorado, Boulder.
 I co-lead the PanCancer Analysis project of NCI and the International Cancer Genome Consortium (ICGC), and participate in NCI’s TCGA as co-director of UCSC-Buck Institute’s Genome Data Analysis Center.
-Please click further to find a list of my publications, or hear me talk about my work.
+To learn more, you may visit my website, browse a list of my publications, or hear me speak about my work.